rcs-business-messaging/rbm-api-examples/java/agents/rbm-java-client-v1/README.md

 - search for `PARTNERMODEL` and set this to `true`

 Pull subscriptions are also not supported in the partner-based model.
-You will see that Pub/Sub initiation is disabled.
+You will see that Pub/Sub initiation is disabled and you will not see delivery and read notifications.

 ## Set up your test device

+1. Install the RBM helper library: navigate to `../../rbm-api-helper` and follow the instructions in `README.md`.

-1. In a terminal, navigate to this sample's root directory.
+2. In a terminal, navigate to this sample's root directory.

-2. Run the following commands:
+3. Run the following commands:

 ```
    mvn compile